Symptoms of high cortisol levels –

 Dietary Supplements: In addition to, or as part of a balanced diet, certain supplements can be beneficial to maintaining a proper physiological equilibrium.
 The Malaysian herb Eurycoma longifolia (Tongkat ali) is a potent option for energy, and among the many other supplements which can be used as a natural method to help to safely restore the body’s hormonal equilibrium.

 High cortisol levels fall under the scope of adrenal disease, a category which can be somewhat hard to diagnose; furthermore, if left untreated these deficiencies (or, in the opposite case, surplus’) can lead to serious, sometimes life-threatening complications.
-If you feel that any of your hormones are out of balance it is best to talk to a doctor immediately.Tags: high cortisol levels, how to lower cortisol levels, reducing cortisol
+If you feel that any of your hormones are out of balance it is best to talk to a doctor immediately to get some medication for high cortisol levels.Tags: high cortisol levels, how to lower cortisol levels, reducing cortisol